nmacedo/MSV/Systems/CD2DBS_keys/README.md

 ### UML2RDBMS
 The [uml2rdbms_keys.qvtr](Resources/uml2rdbms_keys.qvtr) transformation is a simplified version of the classical object-relational mapping, between class diagrams and database schemes, used as a running example in the QVT standard.

-#### Overview
 Every persistent Class on the UML class diagram is matched to a Table in the relational database scheme, with a Column for every Attribute, including those inherited from super-classes.
 Associations between classes are mapped to foreign keys.

-The Alloy models demonstrate a solver-based apprach to bidirectional transformations.
+The provided Alloy models provide an encoding of the class diagram and database schemes and of the QVT-r transformation, demonstrating a solver-based approach to bidirectional transformations.
+An instantiation for a particular transformation example, described below, is also provided.

 #### Meta-models
 | [UML.ecore](Resources/UML.ecore) for UML class diagrams | [RDBMS.ecore](Resources/RDBMS.ecore) for relational database schemes |